 - Not always the best choice for specialists.
 Fidelity offers a respectable platform for active traders.
 But those who trade at a high volume on a daily basis are probably better off elsewhere.
-Fidelity’s fractional shares program isn’t as extensive as some competitors’.
-You can’t buy individual cryptocurrencies on the platform.
+Fidelity’s fractional shares program isn’t as extensive as some competitors.
+Its cryptocurrency platform is limited.

 - Information and platform overload.
 Fidelity caters to active and passive investors separately.
 That includes a different set of educational materials, charts, tools and trading platforms.
 If you prefer simplicity, other investment platforms may be more appealing to you.
 If you’re someone who uses both passive and active investing strategies, you may need to toggle back and forth between different platforms.

 - Allows retirement investors to speculate on crypto.
 Fidelity became the first major retirement provider to announce that it will allow individuals to invest in Bitcoin.
 Clark calls Bitcoin “a strictly speculative endeavor,” likening it to spending money at a casino.

 In 2018, Fidelity became the first brokerage to offer 0% expense ratio funds.
 It also doesn’t require a minimum investment.
 For many people, those two things are the real headline.
 Not even Vanguard, recognized as the leader in low-cost index fund investing, can claim either of those features.

 Consider these three things before you purchase Fidelity Zero funds.

 ETFs tend to be more tax-advantaged than mutual funds.
 Mutual funds have to distribute capital gains (which are taxable).
 So if you have a retirement account and don’t have to worry about capital gains taxes, zero-expense funds are great.
 But the bottom-line costs may make these funds a net negative compared to ETFs if you have a taxable account.